nikbabchenko/proactive/README.md

 ## About the project

-A project of social organisation that helps disabled people Was founded by disabled people.
+A project of social organisation that helps disabled people. <br/>
+Was founded by disabled people.